-We're working in partnership with the Gloucestershire Wildlife Trust to encourage and improve the wildlife on Crickley Hill.
+We're working in partnership with Gloucestershire Wildlife Trust to encourage and improve the wildlife on Crickley Hill.

 Crickley Hill is one of the best examples of limestone grassland in the country.
 Its wide variety of wildflowers has resulted in it being designated as a Site of Special Scientific Interest.
 Yellow wort, carline thistle, autumn gentian and clustered bellflower all thrive here.
 The wildflowers in return encourage butterflies like the Chalkhill Blue.

-The Gloucestershire Wildlife Trust operate the car parks, cafe and toilets.
+Gloucestershire Wildlife Trust operate the car parks, cafe and toilets.
 To help raise vital funds to support thir conservation work, they do charge for car parking.
-They are also run a full programme of wildlife themed activities and events.
+They also run a full programme of wildlife themed activities and events.